LufatZ/basic-calculator/README.md

 # basic-calculator
-Java program that implements a simple calculator that allows the user to perform various arithmetic operations.
+This Java programme implements a simple calculator that allows the user to perform various arithmetic operations.
+The user is asked to select an operation (such as addition, subtraction, multiplication or division) and then to enter two numbers.
+The programme performs the selected operation and displays the result.
+The user is then asked if they would like to perform another operation.
+The programme continues until the user decides to exit.